OpenMined/PySyft/docs/source/guides/data-owner/00-deploy-domain.rst

 -  **jupyter:** Notebook ``environment`` you will use to upload your datasets.

-Congratulations 👏 You have now successfully deployed a Domain Node.
+Congratulations 👏 You have now successfully deployed a Domain Node
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now what?